Blackwell Residence Hall Librarian

 - Keep you informed with periodic e-mail messages highlighting resources and programs, like study breaks and extended Library hours during exam weeks

-- Answer your questions about Library services, like borrowing laptops, citing sources, and requesting materials from other libraries
+- Answer your questions about Library services, like borrowing technology, citing sources, and requesting materials from other libraries

 - Assist you with your research assignments by helping you identify the best sources and formulate search strategies